LuQuintas11/RaizalDuo/README.md

 * The icons in the footer were taken from Font Awesome  https://fontawesome.com/start
 * The font-family was imported from https://fonts.google.com/
 * The images and videos were given for Raizal Duo band.
-* I want to give credits to my tutor Sandeep Aggarwal.
+* I want to give credits to my tutor Sandeep Aggarwal and Oisin from tutoring session